I got another on ready for you all.

 It is simple all you need is to make two bisecting diagonal lines and draw them out to the horizon.
 Were the lines meat the horizon is were you will place a new vanishing point.
 This new vanishing point is known as dvp (diagonal vanishing point).
 Then you draw one line retreating to the vp (vanishing point) and another moving across horizontal though the midpoint.

-Diagonal Vanishing Point also known as DVP, is the reference points where all parallel diagonal vanishing lines meet.
+, is the reference points where all parallel diagonal vanishing lines meet.
 The diagonal line are often guidelines.
+Diagonal Bisectors:

-Diagonal Bisectors: are lines spanning from opposite corners, splitting the area in half diagonally.
+are lines spanning from opposite corners, splitting the area in half diagonally.
+Guidelines:

 the point were the Diagonal Bisectors meet locating the center of the area.
+Negative Space:

-Space not filled in by the subject and the opposite of Positive Space.
+Space not filled in by the subject and the opposite of Positive Space

-Space filled in by the subject and the opposite of Negative Space.
+Space filled in by the subject and the opposite of Negative Space

 Please give me credit if you display this diagram on any medium.